XiaoGeNintendo/MyBombPartyServer/README.md

 # Implementing your own client
 OK, in short, there are three websocket entrance points: `/rooms` `/createRoom` and `/join/{roomID}`.
 All exchanges are in TEXT frames.

 After you have made a successful WS connection with the server, before anything else you should send your client version so that the server can check.
-The current server version can be seen [here](https://github.com/XiaoGeNintendo/MyBombPartyServer/blob/70693b07b741642341db5de2cba43f6b096759c6/src/main/kotlin/top/hhs/xgn/mybombparty/server/MainData.kt#L25) and the tutorial is now on version **"3"** (without quotes).
+The current server version can be seen [here](https://github.com/XiaoGeNintendo/MyBombPartyServer/blob/main/src/main/kotlin/top/hhs/xgn/mybombparty/server/MainData.kt#L25) and the tutorial is now on version **"3"** (without quotes).

+## (HTTP) /
+Visit this page over HTTP to test whether the server has been deployed correctly.

 ## /rooms
 The $2n+1$-th frame will be the ID of the room, and the $2n+2$-th frame will be a serialization of the [GameRoomPreview](https://github.com/XiaoGeNintendo/MyBombPartyServer/blob/main/src/main/kotlin/top/hhs/xgn/mybombparty/data/GameRoomPreview.kt).

+**In 4.1 you can visit this page over HTTP as well**

 The server closes the connection after all data are sent.
 ## /createRoom
 You should send a serialization of the [GameRoomPreview](https://github.com/XiaoGeNintendo/MyBombPartyServer/blob/main/src/main/kotlin/top/hhs/xgn/mybombparty/data/GameRoomPreview.kt) you want to create.
 Player count and state does not matter.